pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 The Web API needs to respond with the same validation token within 5 seconds, if it can achieve that – a subscription for notifications will be created and returned to the client application (creating the subscription).

 Deploy your Web API to a hosting provider, for instance a web app on Microsoft Azure: <https://azure.microsoft.com/en-us/documentation/scenarios/web-app/>.

+Once you have deployed the sample to a hosting provider; configure a breakpoint to catch and validate the flow in the Web API (NotifyController).
+After the validation occurs, you will receive notifications and be able to investigate the responses.

+You can use Visual Studio 2015 to attach a debugger to an Azure web app (see <https://azure.microsoft.com/sv-se/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio/#remotedebug>)

 # Response Models #
 The following models are implemented in the sample.
 They serve to help out when dealing with the notification requests (parsing the received JSON).